-- What are the uncertainties of institutional change that influence sustainable deer management and all actors involved? - What are plausible governance scenarios for future deer management? - Which principles and strategies should be considered by policy-makers and other interests, when deer and wider natural resource policy is developed?
+- To identify and discuss the uncertainties of institutional change that influences sustainable deer management and all actors involved; - To develop governance scenarios for future deer management; and - To suggest principles and strategies that should be considered by policy-makers and other interests, when deer and wider natural resource policy is developed.

 We posed these research questions through a series of 'scenario workshops' (see Figure 1).
 Similar workshops were held in other HUNT partner countries.
 The Scottish workshops were attended by representatives of a range of national level member organisations and public agencies with an interest in deer management, field sports and conservation.
-A set of 'future history' style scenarios were co-constructed by the stakeholder group and research team, and through an analysis of the strengths, weaknesses, opportunities and threats of each scenario, these narratives formed the basis for the identification of future policy strategies.
+A set of 'future history' style scenarios were co-constructed by the stakeholder group and research team, and through an analysis of the strengths, weaknesses, opportunities and threats of each scenario, formed the basis for the identification of future policy strategies.